Sample Projects

-Photo: Oliver Ho, 2003 e-Licensing and self-Service Implementations
+e-Licensing and self-Service Implementations

-The Ministry of Environment is undertaking a large e-Licensing initiative for the on-line issuance of licences and permits across multiple lines of business, using a commercial off the shelf product.
+The Ministry of Environment implemented a large e-Licensing initiative for the on-line issuance of licences and permits across multiple lines of business, using a commercial off the shelf product.
 Veronika assisted in planning for the centralized management of this project portfolio and the future operational support requirements in each business area.
 She assisted business programs in the preparation of business cases, regulations and policy reviews, and implementation planning.
 She was awarded the senior project manager role for the implementation of the Recreational Angling and Hunting Licensing project, a joint partnership of the Fish and Wildlife Branch, Service BC, and the Freshwater Fisheries Society of BC.

 Project Portfolio Management and Benefits Realization